Published : May 27, 2019

 This will be the forward rate or the delivery price four months from now on the delivery date from the Gold Inc.

 This illustrates a forward contract.
-Please note that during the agreement there is no money transaction between you and Gold Inc. Thus during the time of creation of the forward contract no monetary transaction takes place.
+Please note that during the agreement there is no money transaction between you and Gold Inc. Thus during the time of the creation of the forward contract no monetary transaction takes place.
 The profit or loss to the Gold Inc. depends rather, on the spot price on the delivery date.

 Now assume that the spot price on delivery day becomes INR 32100 per 10 gram.
 In this situation, Gold Inc will lose INR 100 per 10 gram and you will benefit the same on your forward contract.
 Thus, the difference between the spot and forward prices on the delivery day is the profit/loss to the buyer/seller.

 Along with some exception to forward contracts, there are future contracts.
-What makes future differ forward contracts is that we trade future on stock exchanges while forward on OTC market.
+What makes future differ forward contracts is that we trade future on stock exchanges while forward on the OTC market.
 OTC or the over the counter market is a marketplace for typically forward contracts.

 Another distinction relates to the settlement of the contracts.
 While futures, in general, settle daily whereas forwards settles on expiration.
 The daily settlement is technically known as marked-to-market.